 - Death certificate for previous household members

 - School documents or insurance documents showing the names of both parent and child

 - Birth fact record or hospital armband for infants less than 90 days old

-- US Department of Health and Human Services – Office of REgugee Resettlement – Verification or Release Form ((ORR UAC/R-1) for an Unaccompanied alien child.
+- US Department of Health and Human Services – Office of Refugee Resettlement – Verification or Release Form ((ORR UAC/R-1) for an unaccompanied alien child.

 - Baptismal record